 The highest bidder shall be the buyer.
 If any dispute arises between two or more bidders, the auctioneer shall decide the highest bidder or the item will immediately put up for sale again.
 In the event of a tie between an online bidder and the floor bidder, the floor bidder will take precedence.
 The auctioneer’s decision will be binding and final.

-A way to bid in real time at auctions conducted in the auction center.
-Absentee bids and phone bids are accepted as well.
+A way to bid in real time at auctions conducted at the auction center or on site with a live audience.
+Absentee bids and phone bids are accepted for Fine Arts and Collectors Auctions.

 Live bidding is the traditional method of bidding at our auction center.
 Prior to bidding, all bidders must register to receive a bidder number.
 To bid in the auction, simply raise your bidder number for the auctioneer to see.
 Successful bidders will collect and pay for their items as full payment is required on auction day.

 Live Online Auctions (Online Only Auction with Multiple Bidding Platforms)

 Auction is open for pre-bidding until (date,time), at which time pre-bidding will cease and the auction will go live at the auction center (no live audience, just our auctioneer and auction staff).
 When the auction goes live, lots will be sold one at a time, in numerical order, by a live auctioneer who will be taking bids from multiple online bidding platforms, absentee and phone bids.
 During pre-bidding you are able to submit a max (maximum) bid online.
 The bidding platform or our auction staff will bid on your behalf up to the maximum bid that you have entered.
 Once the auction goes live if you wish to increase your bid you will have to wait until that lot opens for bidding and enter any additional bids manually.

 A marketing/handling fee paid by the seller of property offered at a reserve auction when the property does not sell.
 (See “Withdraw/Pass”)